mhdo298/TMVM/Documentation/routines.md

 # Hardware routines

 - These are meant to be reusable routines that can be used to implement the instruction set itself.
+- None of the information required to run these instructions would be stored on tape.
-- The typical set up would be:
+- The typical setup would be:
-  - Read pipeline stage.
+  - Decode pipeline stage.
-  - Call routine corresponding to stage.
-  - Upon return, read stage and update stage accordingly.
+  - Execute routine.
+  - Return.
 - Unless specified, routines don't return any data - as in they will simply use `ret` instead of a specialized `ret` state.

 ## Pointer operations